Archive How Can I See My Kid’s Text Messages?

 Table of contents:

 Are you trying to get a hold of your underage kid’s text messages?
 Don’t worry, you’re not alone.
-In this day and age, when many kids are spending increasingly more time texting on their phones, you as a parent might be concerned about whom your child is texting, and what these text messages contain.
+In this day and age, many kids are spending increasingly more time texting on their phones.
+As a parent, you might be concerned about whom your child is texting, and what these text messages contain.
 And you have every right to be.
 So, if you also want to know how to see your kid’s text messages on their phone, this article is exactly where you need to be.

 Through iCloud

 The first way you can see your child’s texts is to get your hands on their Apple ID and password.
-This way, you can have access to their iCloud, which is an air storage space available to Apple users, for storing data.
+This way, you can have access to their iCloud account, which is an air storage space available to Apple users, for storing data.
 If you and your child both have Apple devices, you can sync the devices and view their text messages via iCloud.
 Here’s how you can make this happen:

 1. Go to iCloud.com and sign in with your child’s Apple ID.